auerswal/pubcloud2020/ex4-infra/README.md

 and have then allowed SSH, HTTP, and HTTPS there.
-I did look into using the default Security Group, but decided against doing so, because *destroying* the Terraform would not have cleaned up the changes to the default Security Group.
+I did look into using the default Security Group, but decided against doing so, because *destroying* the Terraform deployment would not have cleaned up the changes to the default Security Group.

 I have not yet created an
 [elastic IP address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html)
 (EIP) nor an
 [elastic network interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html)
-(EMI).
+(ENI).

 In the [third exercise](../ex3-web/),
 I have created a web server,